|

 Personally, we don’t use a separate account for this.
 Instead, we manage our money in YNAB, where I can create separate categories for our one month budget buffer and our emergency fund.
 This setup shows me at a glance how much is already assigned toward the buffer, whether it’s fully funded, and how much extra cash flow is available.

-Once you’ve learned how to get one month ahead on bills, the next step is to grow beyond the basics.
+Once you’ve learned how to get one month ahead on bills, the next step is to strengthen and protect that buffer.
+Life changes, expenses grow, and income can fluctuate, but your buffer needs to grow with you.

 This was my first step toward building a one month budget buffer.
 Later, I realized I also needed a proper savings plan and a long-term forecast.
 That’s why we developed an annual budget and spending plan, which eventually became a full Bare Bones Budget Calculator.
 It comes with 3 connected sheets covering 3 full years of budgeting.
 Each year has all 12 months mapped line by line, helping you spot every hidden expense and stay consistent while building your one month budget buffer.